|Transmitter Building & Downleads

 ||A view of the pump room, located on the ground floor of the transmitter

 building, shows the pumps that circulate the distilled water used in the cooling

 ||CDR G. W. Warren, officer in charge of the Naval Radio Station at Jim Creek,

-looks on as an electronics technician operates the code perforator machine.
-To right, a radioman receives teletype tape from another machine.
+looks on as ET3 P.A.
+LaClaire operates the code perforator machine.
+To right, RM2 Claude Cole, Jr. receives teletype tape from another machine.